-By now the code of these two related engines differs a lot so in retrospect it makes less sense to waste time on backporting anyway.
-When considering this follow up one consideration was that a lean and mean version with an extension mechanism is a bit closer to original TeX.
+By now the code of these two related engines differs a lot so in retrospect it makes less sense to waste time on porting back.
+When considering this follow up one consideration was that a lean and mean version with an extension mechanism is a bit closer to original Tex.
 Of course, because we also have new primitives, this is not entirely true.
-The basic algorithms remain the same but code got reshuffled and because we expose internals names of variables and such are sometimes changed, something that is noticeable in the token and node interfaces.
+The basic algorithms remain the same but code got reshuffled and because we expose internal names of variables and such that is reflected in the code base (like more granularity in nodes and token commands).
 Delegating tasks to Lua already meant that some aspects, especially system dependent ones, no longer made sense and therefore had consequences for the interface at the system level.
 In Luametatex more got delegated, like all file related operations.
-The penalty of moving more responsibility to Lua has been compensated by (hopefully) harmless optimization of code in the engine and some more core functionality.
+The penalty of moving even more responsibility to Lua has been compensated by (hopefully) harmless optimization of code in the engine and some more core functionality.
+In the process system dependencies have been minimalized.

-This manual started as an adaptation of the LUATEX manual and therefore looks similar.
+This manual started as an adaptation of the LuaTeX manual and therefore looks similar.
 Some chapters are removed, others were added and the rest has been (and will be further) adapted.
 It also discusses the (main) differences.
-Some of the new primitives or functions that show up in LUAMETATEX might show up in LUATEX at some point, but most will be exclusive to LUAMETATEX, so don't take this manual as reference for LUATEX!
-As long as we're experimenting we can change things at will but as we keep CONTEXT LMTX synchronized users normally won't notice this.
-Often you can find examples of usage in CONTEXT related documents and the source code so that serves a reference too.
+Some of the new primitives or functions that show up in LuaMetaTeX might show up in LuaTeX at some point, but most will be exclusive to LuaMetaTeX, so don't take this manual as reference for LuaTeX!
+As long as we're experimenting we can change things at will but as we keep ConTeXt LMTX synchronized users normally won't notice this.
+Often you can find examples of usage in ConTeXt related documents and the source code so that serves a reference too.

-For CONTEXT users the LUAMETATEX engine will become the default.
-As mentioned, the CONTEXT variant for this engine is tagged LMTX.
-The pair can be used in production, just as with LUATEX and MKIV.
+For ConTeXT users the LuametaTeX engine will become the default.
+As mentioned, the ConTeXT variant for this engine is tagged LMTX.
+The pair can be used in production, just as with LuaTeX and MkIV.
 In fact, most users will probably not really notice the difference.
-In some cases there will be a drop in performance, due to more work being delegated to LUA, but on the average performance will be better, also due to some changes below the hood of the engine.
+In some cases there will be a drop in performance, due to more work being delegated to Lua, but on the average performance is much be better, due to some changes below the hood of the engine.
 Memory consumption is also less.
-The timeline of development is roughly: from 2018 upto 2020 engine development, 2019 upto 2021 the stepwise code split between MKIV and LMTX, while in 2020 we will (mostly) freeze MKIV and LMTX will be the default.
+The timeline of development is roughly: from 2018 upto 2020 engine development, 2019 upto 2021 the stepwise code split between MkIV and LMTX, while in 2021 and 2022 we will (mostly) freeze MkIV and LMTX will be the default.

-As this follow up is closely related to CONTEXT development, and because we expect stock LUATEX to be used outside the CONTEXT proper, there will be no special mailing list nor coverage (or pollution) on the LUATEX related mailing lists.
-We have the CONTEXT mailing lists for that.
-In due time the source code will be part of the regular CONTEXT distribution so that is then also the reference implementation: if needed users can compile the binary themselves.
+As this follow up is closely related to Context development, and because we expect stock Luatex to be used outside the Context proper, there will be no special mailing list nor coverage (or pollution) on the Luatex related mailing lists.
+We have the Context mailing lists for that.
+In due time the source code will be part of the regular Context distribution so that is then also the reference implementation: if needed users can compile the binary themselves.

-This manual sometimes refers to LUATEX, especially when we talk of features common to both engine, as well as to LUAMETATEX, when it is more specific to the follow up.
-A substantial amount of time went into the transition and more will go in, so if you want to complain about LUAMETATEX, don't bother me.
-Of course, if you really need professional support with these engines (or TEX in general), you can always consider contacting the developers.
+This manual sometimes refers to LuaTeX, especially when we talk of features common to both engine, as well as to LuaMetaTeX, when it is more specific to the follow up.
+A substantial amount of time went into the transition and more will go in, so if you want to complain about LuaMetaTeX, don't bother me.
+Of course, if you really need professional support with these engines (or TeX in general), you can always consider contacting the developers.